label32/LootProtect/README.md

     "murderer_corpse": false,
     "vendingmachine.deployed": false
   },
+  "EnabledZones": null,
-  "Zones": null,
+  "DisabledZones": null,
   "Schedule": "",
   "Version": {
     "Major": 1,
     "Minor": 0,
-    "Patch": 0
+    "Patch": 24
   }
 }
 ```

 #### Global Options
-  - `useZoneManager` -- Use ZoneManager to only protect boxes in specified zones.
+  - `useZoneManager` -- Use ZoneManager to only protect boxes in specified zones or to disable action in specified zones.
   - `protectedDays` -- If set to any value other than zero, player containers will only be protected if the user has been online sometime within that number of days.
   - `useClans` -- Use various Clans plugins for determining relationships.
   - `useFriends` -- Use various Friends plugins for determining relationships.